This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card for full information on ingredients and quantities.

-Variations for This Cinnamon Twist Recipe
+Variations on This Cinnamon Twist Recipe

 Professional Tips

-How to Make This Cinnamon Twist Recipe
+How to Make this Cinnamon Twist Recipe

 Use these instructions to make perfect cinnamon twists every time!
 Further details and measurements can be found in the recipe card below.